 And remember, as with any code, once you write it, you have to maintain it.
 If Salesforce modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Salesforce Marketing Cloud Email Studio to your data warehouse: An easier solution

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to solve this problem automatically.
+Products like Stitch were built to move data from Salesforce Marketing Cloud Email Studio to Tableau automatically.
 With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Tableau.